YAZHINI-K19/customer_segmentation_r/README.md

-Customer Segmentation Poster in R
+🧩 Customer Segmentation Poster in R

-This project performs customer segmentation using K-Means Clustering on simulated customer data in R. It creates a poster with insightful visualizations using ggplot2 and patchwork.
+This project performs Customer Segmentation using K-Means Clustering on synthetic customer data in R. The result is a visually appealing poster that combines multiple insightful plots using ggplot2 and patchwork.

 ---

 🔍 Project Highlights

-💡 K-Means clustering on customer income and spending score
+💡 K-Means Clustering on customer Income and Spending Score

-📈 Scatter Plot: Income vs Spending
+📈 Scatter Plot: Income vs. Spending Score with clusters

-📊 Histogram: Age Distribution by Cluster
+📊 Histogram: Age distribution grouped by cluster

-🟦 Bar Chart: Avg Income & Spending per Cluster
+🟦 Bar Chart: Average Income & Spending Score per cluster

-🖼️ Combines all into one visual poster
+🖼️ All visualizations combined into a single poster layout

-💾 Saves output as a high-resolution PNG
+💾 Saves final output as a high-resolution PNG